Cdavison-development/RealTimeTransport/README.md

 please unzip data.zip into the data file

+if data is already there, delete it and unzip

 Run using java 17

 to test the java code with new python data, replace currently existing files in the data folder